Murder of Jennifer Cave: Perpetrator and accomplice

 Colton Aaron Pitonyak was a finance major at the University of Texas at Austin, originating from Bryant, Arkansas, in Greater Little Rock.
 Before coming to Austin, Pitonyak attended Christ the King School and Catholic High School for Boys in Little Rock, Arkansas.
 He was a National Merit Scholar, and in 2000, Pitonyak was one of seven senior finalists at his high school and one of 166 senior finalists in the state.
 Pitonyak had high grades and earned a scholarship to attend UT Austin.
 Pitonyak had also once entered a rehabilitation program for drugs.
 In 2004, police found cocaine, prescription sleeping pills that he had unlawfully obtained, and anxiety medication in his apartment.
 He was arrested for possession of illegal drugs.
 Pitonyak had no previous record of violent crime.
 Authorities said that Cave and Pitonyak had no previous discord before the murder.

 Laura Ashley Hall was a University of Texas at Austin student who at one time had been Pitonyak's girlfriend.
 Before Hall's re-imprisonment beginning in 2010, she lived in the area around Bandera, Texas, with her parents.
-She had plans to take the Law School Admission Test (LSAT) so she could become a lawyer.
+She had plans to take the Law School Admission Test (LSAT) so she would be a lawyer or attorney.